tiesinto/dfi/content/dwm.md

 DFI has built-in documentation for dwm, which can be obtain by pressing `super + F1` or by clicking the small ❓ in the top right corner.

-If you're viewing this online, [click here to see the pdf](/larbs-dwm.pdf) which is a full guide to dwm.

 That should be your guide for upping your dwm power-level, but here are some generalities:

 - dwm automatically tiles windows by the pattern of your choosing, and most active windows are given visual preference.
 You can turn off tiling if you need, or float individual windows.